kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 ### `STRUCT`
 Kùzu now supports `STRUCT` data type similar to [composite type](https://www.postgresql.org/docs/current/rowtypes.html) in Postgres.
-A `STRUCT` value is simplay a row where each entry is associated with an entry name.
+A `STRUCT` value is simply a row where each entry is associated with an entry name.
 From the storage point of view, a `STRUCT` column is a single column nested over some other columns.

 TODO: give an example here.